Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 - [ ] Implement deep links
 - [ ] Add ErrorView
 - [ ] Add expanded tableview
-- [ ] Change label to I'm feeling lucky in homeVC
-- [ ] Change button play to play random video
+- [ ] Fix if more profile photo want to be added

 ## DONE